resemble-studies/random/README.md

 A uniform distributed random number generator.

- - Supports assigning seeds.
+ - Supports seeds.
- - Range of random values.
+ - Supports range.
  - Simple to use.

 ## Usage